justinhartman/Webserver-Error-Pages/README.md

 497.html minified
 499.html minified
 All the CSS files have now been minified.
-Copying the /assets/ folder across...
-Copying the /webfonts/ folder across...
+Copying the assets and fonts...
 Minification Complete!
 ```